schuang/hoffman2-user-guide/source/index.rst

    This is a prototype page, not a real site.

 .. note::
-   * New classes for Winter 2019
+   * New classes for 2020
    * New Application installed

 .. toctree::